HasanShaheen/SQL-Olist-E-Commerce-Analysis/README.md

 2. **Mitigating Freight Burdens:** To combat the 28% freight burden in remote northern states (like Roraima), explore strategic regional warehouse expansion or incentivize onboarding sellers located closer to these logistical bottlenecks rather than subsidizing shipping costs.
 3. **Seller Ecosystem Management:** Deploy a targeted incentive or badging program for Tier 1 sellers who drive the highest revenue volume.
 Conversely, establish probationary performance reviews for Tier 4 sellers to protect overall platform integrity and customer trust.
 Mitigating Freight Burdens: To combat the 28% freight burden in remote northern states (like Roraima), explore strategic regional warehouse expansion or incentivize onboarding sellers located closer to these logistical bottlenecks rather than subsidizing shipping costs.

-Seller Ecosystem Management: Deploy a targeted incentive or badging program for Tier 1 sellers who drive the highest revenue volume.
-Conversely, establish probationary performance reviews for Tier 4 sellers to protect overall platform integrity and customer trust.